 MEng Projects

 The VIA research group typically offers a number of MEng project opportunities each year.
 Projects may be done by one or several students.
-Most projects involve developing algorithms for computer vision and require programming with the VisionX and deep learning software systeasm.
+Most projects involve developing algorithms for computer vision and require programming deep learning with python.
 Therefore, there is usually a requirement that students starting in the Fall semester also take ECE5470 at the same time to gain background knowledge in computer vision and familiarity with the programming tools.

 The VIA MEng project program is in two parts with the second conditional on the first.
 For the first semester the student will plan the project and conduct the background research.
 At the end of the semester an initial report is required; the continuation of the project to the second semester will be conditional on a satisfactory report submitted at the conclusion of the first semester.
 If time permits the work on the project research may also be started in the Fall semester.
 The main activity for the second semester is to conduct the actual research and write up a final report.